American School of Classical Studies at Athens

 Website: https://www.ascsa.edu.gr/research/gennadius-library/educational-programs/fellowships

-The Constantine and George Macricostas Fellowship at the Gennadius Library supports research on Orthodox Christian Studies with an emphasis on Orthodoxy’s history, religious traditions, and geographical, geopolitical, and cultural reach.
+The Constantine and George Macricostas Fellowship at the Gennadius Library supports research on Orthodox Christian Studies with an emphasis on history, religious traditions, and geographical, geopolitical, and cultural reach.
 Of particular interest is the significant role that the institution of the church played in the broader history of Hellenism.
 Opened in 1926 with the 26,000-volume collection of diplomat and bibliophile Joannes Gennadius, the Gennadius Library now houses 145,000 titles of rare books and bindings, research materials, manuscripts, archives, and works of art that illuminate Hellenism, Greece, and neighboring civilizations from antiquity to modern times.
 The collection includes rare and unique items on the intellectual, social, cultural, political and institutional history of the Orthodox Church through the centuries.
 Holdings of 90,000 research titles in open stacks complement the rare books and other collections to create a comprehensive resource for the history of Greece across the ages.
+The fellowship is for research in the Gennadius Library for the coming full academic year.

 Eligibility: Ph.D. students and those who have earned the Ph.D. within the last 5 years with research projects focusing on the historical, political, and sociological dimensions of Eastern Orthodox religion from Late Antiquity to the present are eligible.
 The fields of study may include, but are not limited to religious studies, anthropology, history, philosophy, politics, law, and sociology.
 Open to all nationalities.

 Terms: A stipend of $11,500 plus room and board in Loring Hall, and waiver of School fees.
 Meals, Monday through Friday, are provided at Loring Hall for the fellow.
-Fellows are expected to be engaged full-time in the supported research from early September 2023 to late May 2024, and are expected to participate in the academic life of the School.
+Fellows are expected to be engaged full-time in the supported research from early September to late May, and are expected to participate in the academic life of the School.
+Any concurrent employment requires permission of the Director of the School.
 A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA acknowledge the support of the ASCSA and be contributed to the Gennadius Library.

-Submit an online application form for “Associate Membership with Fellowship.”
-An application consists of a curriculum vitae, description of the proposed project (up to 750 words), and three letters of reference to be submitted online.
+Submit an online application.
+An application consists of a curriculum vitae, description of the proposed project (up to 750 words), and two letters of reference to be submitted online.
+Applications should specifically reference the Gennadius Library or its holdings, as well as the proposed project’s relation to the history of the Orthodox Church.
 Student applicants must submit transcripts.
 Scans of official transcripts are acceptable.